- We advise you to exercise normal safety precautions in Croatia.

 Delays at Borders

-Since 18 September, Croatia’s borders with Slovenia, Serbia and Hungary are under tight restrictions due to an influx of asylum seekers in Europe.
-Travellers may experience lengthy delays.
-These border crossings may be closed at short notice.
+Croatia’s borders with Slovenia, Serbia and Hungary are under tight controls due to an influx of asylum seekers in Europe.
+Travellers may experience delays..
 Clashes between asylum seekers and border authorities are a possibility.
 Avoid large groups and follow the advice of local authorities.
-Have contingency plans in place for any disruptions to travel plans.

 Safety and security